ukmars/ukmarsbot/micro_alternatives/Arduino_Nano_RP2040_Connect/UKMARSBot_Arduino-Nano-RP2040-Connect.md

 This has the advantage of leaving GPIO18 (Arduino 'D6') as spare for other purposes.
-If you use this GPIO18/'D6' on a custom sensor board, for example, then you'd want to avoid reassigning it - and this method would be the best option - asuming you aren't using all the PIO units for other purposes.
+If you use this GPIO18/'D6' on a custom sensor board, for example, then you'd want to avoid reassigning it - and this method would be the best option - assuming you aren't using all the PIO units for other purposes.

 ### Option 3: Use the second core to generate a PWM waveform